tdube2014/Flow-Image-SOPs/Readme.md

 + Ground Mount an additional item that needs to be purchased.
 Some come with the camera mount included.<br>
    **PROs**
-  - Alows for camera to be placed where there are no trees.
+  - Allows for camera to be placed where there are no trees.
   - Easy to install.
   - Hold position well.
   - Very adjustable.<br>

    **CONs**
   - Easily noticed, stands out.
-  - Hard to install in some rocky river banks.
+  - Hard to install in some rocky riverbanks.
   - Holds position well.
   - Not as stable as a T post setup.
-  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenance or download.